 Tax-Managed Funds Reduce Embedded Gain Distributions

 A tax-managed mutual fund is managed to minimize capital gain distributions.
-Inside the fund, they work to harvest losses to offset gains - with the end result being you see your gains happen by watching the fund price increase (the first type of gain mentioned above), rather than by having a larger amount of annual capital gains distributions reported on a 1099 form.
+Inside the fund, they work to harvest losses to offset gains with the end result being you seeing your gains happen by watching the fund price increase (the first type of gain mentioned above), rather than by having a larger amount of annual capital gains distributions reported on a 1099 form.
 As you are in control of when you sell the shares, now you have more control over the tax year in which those gains are reported.

 Tax-managed funds also attempt to reduce other forms of taxable distributions such as interest and dividend income.
 For example, a tax-managed balanced fund, which owns stocks and bonds, will often own municipal bonds, which generate interest that is free of federal income taxes.

 Tax-managed funds put you in control of when you realize your capital gains.
 This is particularly important in retirement.
 You don't want a surprise tax bill, and a sudden increase in your taxable income can make more of your Social Security taxable.

 In addition, as mentioned, for those in the 15 percent or lower tax brackets, there is a zero percent tax rate on long-term capital gains.
 By using a tax-managed fund, you can control when the gains occur by selling shares of the fund when you are in a tax year where the gain will not be taxed.

 Used properly, tax-managed mutual funds can be a way to realize tax-free income in retirement.

 Many mutual funds companies offer funds that are designated as "tax-managed".
 For example, Vanguard offers a tax-managed balanced fund, international fund, small-cap fund, and more.